 The ASPG continues to work towards completion of a \$1 million, 1-year sonar signal processing software contract from an international defense contractor.
-Kraken has been receiving milestone payments which are recorded as deferred revenue, until project completion which is expected in second half of 2019.
+Kraken has been receiving milestone payments which are recorded as a contract liability, until project completion which is expected in Q4.
 Kraken expects to be awarded follow on business with this customer and is pursuing other customer opportunities as well.